Refund Factors

 Flexible / Free Cancellation

-A flexible policy typically allows you to cancel up to 24–48 hours before check-in without paying a penalty.
-In simple terms, you can change your mind and get your money back (as long as you cancel before the deadline).
+A Flexible policy usually lets you cancel up to 24-48 hours before check-in without eating a penalty.
+Basically?
+You can back out and get your money back, provided you cancel by the deadline.

 Semi-Flexible / Partially Refundable

-This option includes a specific cutoff date.
-Cancel before that date and you’re fine.
-Cancel after, and you might owe a fee—often the first night’s stay.
+This option comes with a specific cutoff date.
+Cancel before it?
+You’re in the clear.
+Cancel after, though, and you could owe a fee, usually the cost of your first night.

-The key term here is penalty window, meaning the period after which charges apply.
-You’ll usually find this deadline in the booking confirmation under “Cancellation Policy” or in smaller text beneath the room rate.
-Read it carefully—this is where hotel cancellation policies explained in the section once exactly as it is given can feel buried in fine print.
+The key term here is “penalty window”, that’s the period after which charges apply.
+You’ll usually find this deadline in the booking confirmation under “Cancellation Policy” or tucked in smaller text beneath the room rate.
+Read it carefully.
+This is where hotel cancellation policies get explained, and they’re often buried in fine print on purpose.

 Non-Refundable